mtdowling/cron-expression/README.md

 TODO
 ----

-Here are the features lacking in the current implementation:

-1. Implement complex increment ranges (e.g. 3-59/15)
-2. Implement L for last day of the week and last day of the month
-3. Implement W to find the closest day of the week for a day of the month (e.g. 1W)
-4. Implement the pound sign for the day of the week field to handle things like "the second friday of a given month"
+1. Implement hash for the day of the week field to handle things like "the second friday of a given month"
+2. Add code coverage for DayOfMonth and DayOfYear
+3. Implement phar build process and autoloader
+4. Implement L to find the last weekday of a given month (e.g. last Friday)